Game

 under the influence of alcohol or another drug

-His velvety mouth and full lips, combined with his amber-oak scent, intoxicated her senses.
+His velvety mouth and full lips, combined with his amber-oak scent,

 mentor